HEmile/HEmile/README.md

-I'm a PhD student at the VU University Amsterdam.
-My research focuses on combining symbolic reasoning and machine learning, or "Neuro-Symbolic AI".
+I'm a PostDoc student at the University of Edinburgh.
+My research focuses on combining symbolic reasoning and machine learning, or "Neuro-Symbolic Learning".
 I'm also interested in Personal Knowledge Management and developed some plugins for [Obsidian](Obsidian.md).
+I'll soon obtain my PhD at the VU Amsterdam.

 <!--